ansonphong/postworld/dev/DATABASE-STRUCTURE.md

 ```

 #### __comment_relationships__ : *JSON*
+- Outlines the user's relationships to comments, in terms of votes that they have vast

 - __has_voted.recent__ : Used to calculate how often a user is commenting on the post
   - If the user is voting on comments too often, disable comment voting temporarily